benc-uk/smilr/docs/local-dev.md

 > Note.
 Using containers means there is no requirement to have the underlying platform components such as Node & Mongo installed, however it does require access to a Docker host

-Full details of building and running containers are covered elsewhere in these docs:
+Full details of building and running in containers is already covered elsewhere in these docs:

 #### [:page_with_curl: Build Images Using Local Docker](./containers/#option-2---build-images-using-local-docker)